murchandamus/bips/bip-update-process.md

 - The Post-History header is replaced with the Discussion header.
 - The Status field is no longer modeled around the workflow of consensus changes.
 - Status field values are reduced from nine to four:
-  - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Abandoned.[^abandoned]
+  - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Closed.[^closed]
   - Final and Active are collapsed into Active.
-  - The remaining statuses are Draft, Proposed, Active, and Abandoned.
+  - The remaining statuses are Draft, Proposed, Active, and Closed.
 - BIPs no longer get rejected solely on grounds of not making progress for three years.[^rejection]
-- A BIP may be set to Abandoned by its authors, or by anyone if it appears to have stopped making progress for at least a year and its authors do not assert that they are still working on it when contacted.
+- A BIP may be set to Closed by its authors, or by anyone if it appears to have stopped making progress for at least a year and its authors do not assert that they are still working on it when contacted.
 - Many judgment calls previously required from BIP Editors are reassigned either to the BIP authors or the repository’s audience.